tsaad-dev/drafts/mpls-static/draft-saad-mpls-static-yang.md

             o   multiple forwarding path(s) or NHLFE(s), each of which can serve a primary, backup or both role(s).

-The ietf-mpls-static-extended module imports the followinig modules:

-- ietf-mpls defined in {{!I-D.ietf-mpls-base-yang}}
-- ietf-mpls-static defined in this document
-- ietf-routing defined in {{!RFC8349}}

 The ietf-mpls-static-extended module contains the following high-level types and groupings:

 bidir-static-lsp:

 > A YANG grouping that describes list of static bidirectional LSPs

 The ietf-mpls-static-extended augments the ietf-mpls-static model with additional parameters to configure and manage:

  * Bidirectional Static LSP(s)
  * Defining Static LSP bandwidth allocation